 Food, Breaks, and Surviving a Hot Summer Day

 Just like when visiting a Disney Park, this is where strategy makes a difference.
 There are several spots for a quick bite, but nothing that requires overplanning.
 Inside the museum, Plum Market Kitchen serves chef-curated options alongside Zingerman’s coffee and baked goods, while Lamy’s Diner offers a step back in time with classic 1940s fare.

 In the village, options range from quick and convenient to fully immersive.
 Stand 44 covers the basics with pizza, burgers, salads, and wraps, while A Taste of History rotates seasonal, historically inspired dishes.
 Eagle Tavern leans into the experience with sit-down meals rooted in early Michigan, and the Owl Night Lunch Wagon offers a glimpse of a 19th-century Detroit food stop with simple handhelds.
-For something lighter, Carousel Concessions and Covered Bridge Concessions provide snacks and drinks, while Sir John Bennett Sweet Shop and Frozen Custard deliver the kind of treats that make kids forget how far they’ve walked.

-Some well-earned tips for pacing (avoiding melt downs):
+Some well-earned tips for pacing (avoiding melt-downs):

 - Eat before everyone gets tired